rkulla/dotfiles/README.md

 ## LeaderKey

-I'm not currently using this but if I run out of shortcuts with raycast, I might map leaderkey to CAPS+TAB.
+I'm not currently using this but if I run out of shortcuts with raycast, I might map leaderkey to ALT+TAB.

 Raycast's aliases can often do a better job anyway, such as alias 'fdoc' to open Documents folder in Finder, alias `fdow` to open Downloads folder, etc., Whereas leader+fd is too ambiguous as to whether it means Documents or Downloads.

 `brew install leader-key`

-In LeaderKey.app's preferences, set the value of Leader key to be `CAPS+Tab`, since I already use CAPS as my Hyperkey in Raycast.
+In LeaderKey.app's preferences, set the value of Leader key to be `ALT+Tab`

 ## Shortcuts